Jefferson City, MO

 Supply pipeline is building up while credit remains available.
 New units are accumulating in the system — watch for delivery pressure in coming quarters.

-Jefferson City's counties diverge significantly — Callaway County (High Risk) contrasts sharply with Moniteau County, making the metro average potentially misleading.
+Jefferson City's counties diverge significantly — Callaway County (Elevated) contrasts sharply with Moniteau County, making the metro average potentially misleading.

 Jefferson City, MO shows High internal divergence — the metro composite may obscure significant county-level differences.
-Callaway County contributes the most structural risk (High Risk, driven by price momentum), while Moniteau County anchors the lower end (Low Risk).
+Callaway County contributes the most structural risk (Elevated, driven by price momentum), while Moniteau County anchors the lower end (Low Risk).

 | County | Score ▼ |